asahi417/asahi417.github.io/_projects/wikiart_face.md

 </tbody>
 </table>

+***WikiART General*** is a dataset of general artwork images taken from WikiART.
 For further information including links to download the datasets, please refer our [github repository](https://github.com/asahi417/wikiart-image-dataset).
-We also have o